Notable People

 That self-description is useful.
 It clarifies something that Schitt's Creek already contained in disguised form: Levy's comedy has always been close to ache.
 Good Grief made the ache explicit.

 By April 2026, Netflix was presenting another version of the same restless ambition.
 Its Tudum profile on Big Mistakes describes Levy as star, executive producer, and showrunner of a new family crime comedy, while the Netflix Media Center credits him as creator, showrunner, executive producer, and star.
-He kept looking for formats that would let him author tone, not just occupy screen time.
+He kept looking for formats that would let him author tone rather than occupy screen time.

 His career is now a test of whether precision can scale